brianmario/escape_utils/README.md

 It has monkey-patches for Rack::Utils, CGI, URI, ERB::Util and Haml and ActionView so you can drop this in and have your app start escaping fast as balls in no time

-It supports HTML, URL, URI and Javascript escaping/unescaping.
+It supports URL, URI and Javascript escaping/unescaping.

 ## Installing